The Only Cold Calling Script You Need for Software Sales

 Sam gave us some other, more general tips to help you with your software sales cold calls.

-• Be an active listener - repeat what the prospect says back to them to show you’re listening and engaged.
+- Be an active listener - repeat what the prospect says back to them.
+This shows you’re listening and engaged.
 For instance: “Okay, so your sales team are finding their leads through LinkedIn and reaching out via cold calling and email.
-Fantastic, so...(next questions/follow up with how you can add value.)
+Fantastic, so...(next questions/follow up with how you can add value.)”

-• Refer to any customers of yours that are similar to the prospect’s business - this can be based on company size, industry, location, etc.
+- Refer to any of your customers that are similar to the prospect’s business - you can base this on company size, industry, location, etc.

-• Try to back up your cold call with case studies if possible.
-Create a “Jones effect” around your product - if the prospect’s peers are using it, then they’ll want to check it out too!
+- If possible, back up your cold call with case studies.
+Create a “Jones effect” around your product - if the prospect’s peers are using it, they’ll want to check it out, too!

 Software sales pain points